EthanM1021/Hangman-game/README.md

  - Having it in different files also made debugging easier as I could see where the problem was coming from
  - Data redundancy - In PHP you can have public private and protected methods.

 This allows a variable/function to keep the scope of it's lifetime to a limit.
-The difference betweene ach scope is:
+The difference betweene each scope is:
  - Public - this can be accessed from anywhere, other classes, files, other instances of the object
  - Private - Can only be accessed in it's own class
  - Protected - Can be accessed in all classes which inherit and including the parent class